Picorelab/HardcoreLife/README.md

 Please feel free to open an issue [here](https://github.com/Chryscorelab/HardcoreLife/issues)!
 We welcome new suggestions and always appreciate bug reports.

+If you're not sure where to start, or would like to helpo contribute to the proceject, check out our [Contributing guidelines](./CONTRIBUTING.md).

 ## TODO & future plan

 You can follow ours plan and our todo list [here](https://github.com/Chryscorelab/HardcoreLife/projects).